kimbliu/kimbliu.github.io/_research/particles.md

 This project studies the segregation of inertial particles of different size in spatially and temporally varying flows.
 The clustering or mixing behavior of particles in these flows is strongly governed by particle density and size.
 We target the regime where Stokes number is order 1, and the difference between clustering and separation occurs over a highly narrow band.

-Clustering of particles in these flows occurs over a highly narrow band of Stokes number.

-The clustering or mixing behavior of particles in these flows is trongly governed by

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

 <br/>

 <div class="row justify-content-sm-center">